Gamma spectroscopy: Backscatter peak

+The backscatter peak usually appears wide and occurs at lower than 250 keV.

 Single escape and double escape peaks

 For incident photon energies E larger than two times the rest mass of the electron (1.022 MeV), pair production can occur.
 The resulting positron annihilates with one of the surrounding electrons, typically producing two photons with 511 keV.
 In a real detector (i.e. a detector of finite size) it is possible that after the annihilation: